makdadejene/sas-event-proj/README.md

 - Edit/Delete Events: Users can edit/delete events that they created
 - Filter by Tags: Events are filtered based on tags
 - Upvotes: Events can be upvoted by users (only once per user) and this will influence order
+- Unlisted: Event will not show up on feed if unlisted is checked.
+- Share: Share event via multiple platforms.

 ## Getting Started